-However, Microsoft now has a new tool that you need to pay attention to, Microsoft Flow.
+However, Microsoft now has a new tool that you need to pay attention to, Microsoft Power Automate.

-Just like any other new products from Microsoft, Flow is part of Office 365 suite.
+Just like any other new products from Microsoft, Power Automate was know as Flow is part of Office 365 suite.
 It is included in most of Office 365 subscriptions.
 It allows you to automate business processes by building workflows on certain triggers and actions.

-What is the difference between Microsoft Flow and SharePoint Designer?
+What is the difference between Microsoft Power Automate and SharePoint Designer?

 SharePoint Designer is a tool built specifically for SharePoint, it will allow you to build workflows based on your SharePoint data but there is no easy way of interact with different applications/platforms.
 Also, creating a SharePoint Workflow is not something you can do without any knowledge of the platform and you may need to learn syntax and spend hours debugging your code and testing your solution.

-Via web browser by clicking the flow tile on your Office365 account
+Via web browser by clicking the Power Automate tile on your Office365 account